bittlingmayer/nlp-intro-course/background.md

 ### Submission Instructions

-Submit your code as a Kaggle Kernel to the Spelling dataset
+Submit your python code as a Kaggle Kernel to the Spelling dataset

 Example:  kaggle.com/bittlingmayer/spell-py